We offer a wide range of services for adults facing challenges with mental health, substance use and homelessness or the risk of homelessness.

 Our services and programs include one-on-one case management, assistance navigating the care system and referrals to additional health care providers and social services.

 The program also offers a medical component, including two family physicians, a chiropodist and a nurse.
+It is available in the Downtown Toronto area.

 All our programs are designed to help create social connections, which can greatly improve quality of life for our clients.
 By incorporating peer support into each of our programs, we’re helping clients build community and mutual support that will last long after our services are no longer needed.

 When people want to change the direction of their lives, we’re there.
-We offer a range of personalized services, including need assessment, goal development, skills building, advocacy and crisis intervention and prevention.
+We offer a range of personalized services, including need assessment, goal development, one-on-one support, skills building, advocacy and crisis intervention and prevention.
 We also help connect our clients with other community, social and health care services and resources.